kaven276/noradle/doc/introduction.md

 ## Has very handy IDE for both PL/SQL coding and data manipulation

-  There is a full featured PL/SQL IDE called ** PL/SQL developer **, It's as good as the most used IDE such as Eclipse ..., but with data manipulation integrated.
+  There is a full featured PL/SQL IDE called [** PL/SQL developer **] [PL/SQL Developer], It's as good as the most used IDE such as Eclipse ..., but with data manipulation integrated.

   Traditionally, you use different developing tool and IDEs for application language and database, such as use Eclipse and SQL deveoper both.
 Now you need only one IDE - "PL/SQL developer".